neopragma/tdd-java-ps/README.md

 ## Module tdd-gildedrose

-Starter code for an exertice to use TDD to approach modifications to existing code.
+Starter code for an exercise to use TDD to approach modifications to existing code.
 Notes TBD

 ## Acknowledgements